Seto Inland Sea: History

 In the Edo period, the Seto Inland Sea was one of the busiest transport lines in Japan.
 It was a part of a navigational route around Japan's islands via the Sea of Japan.
 Many ships navigated from its coastal areas to the area along the Sea of Japan.
 Major ports in the Edo period were Osaka, Sakai, Shimotsui, Ushimado, and Tomonoura.
 The Seto Inland Sea also served many daimyōs in the western area of Japan as their route to and from Edo, to fulfill their obligations under sankin-kōtai.
 Many used ships from Osaka.
 Thanks to transport through the Seto Inland Sea, Osaka became the economic center of Japan.
 Each han had an office called Ozakayashiki in Osaka.
 These Ozakayashiki were among Japan's earliest forms of banks, facilitating domestic trade and helping to organize the income of the daimyo, which was in the form of koku, giant bales of rice.

-The Seto Inland Sea was also part of the official Chosendentsushi route, bringing Korean emissaries to the shogunate.
+The Seto Inland Sea was also part of the official Joseon Tongsinsa route, bringing Korean emissaries to the shogunate.
 After the Meiji Restoration, the coastal cities along the Seto Inland Sea were rapidly industrialized.
 One of the headquarters of the Japanese Navy was built in the town of Kure.
 Since the Meiji period, development of land transport has been reducing the importance of the Seto Inland Sea as a transport line.
 Remarkable land transportation innovations include the San'yō Main Railroad Line in Honshū and the Yosan Main Railroad Line in Shikoku (both completed before World War II) and three series of bridges connecting Honshū and Shikoku (completed in the late 20th century).
 The Seto Inland Sea is still used, however, by an international cargo transport line and several local transport lines connecting Honshū with Shikoku and Kyūshū.